- What or who determines how many Bitcoins are left?

-How many Bitcoins are left?
+- How many unmined bitcoins are left?

-What determines how many Bitcoins are left?
+What or who determines how many Bitcoins are left?

 The remaining Bitcoins not in circulation are in a pool dedicated to rewarding miners for maintaining the integrity of the network.
 As miners validate transactions and create new blocks, they receive the remaining Bitcoins from this pool as a reward.
 The Bitcoin source code outlines how the mining rewards should be distributed and when these distributions occur.